 Our Compliance and Consent General Data Protection Regulation form (PDF) shows what data is collected, the reason for collecting it, how it is stored, how it is shared and a GDPR compliance statement.

 The Club’s Constitution has been updated to include our General Data Protection Regulation Policy.

-As with most websites, this site saves details such as the visitor’s IP address, browser type, referring page and time of visit.
-No personal information is gathered about a visitor to this site except when they provide it using an on-line form.
+As with most websites, this site saves details such as the visitor’s IP address, machine type, browser type, referring page, date and time of visit.
+No personal information is gathered about a visitor to this site except when the visitor provides it using an on-line form.
 Information gathered is not shared for any reason, unless required by law, without the express consent of the individual concerned.
 When making a comment (where permitted) a visitor’s name and comment will be visible to any subsequent visitor, but no other information will be shown.